To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Acknowledgments

 This work was partially supported by the Key Digital Technologies Joint Undertaking under the REBECCA Project with grant agreement number 101097224, receiving support from the European Union, Greece, Germany, Netherlands, Spain, Italy, Sweden, Turkey, Lithuania, and Switzerland.

-The authors would like to thank: Kim Sangyeob, who is with the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, for providing the energy per inference measurements for C-DNN'23~\cite{kim2023c}; Alexander Henkes, for reviewing the manuscript draft.
+The authors would like to thank: Kim Sangyeob, who is with the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, for providing the energy per inference measurements for C-DNN'23~\cite{kim2023c}.

+\begin{IEEEbiography}[{ }]{Fabrizio Ottati} (Graduate Student Member IEEE), received the M.Sc. in Electronic Engineering from Politecnico di Torino in 2020.
+He is currently pursuing the Ph.D. degree in Electrical, Electronics and Telecommunication Engineering in the same university, under the supervision of Professor Luciano Lavagno and Professor Mario R. Casu.
+His research interests are digital hardware design and machine learning. \end{IEEEbiography} 0pt plus -1fil

+\begin{IEEEbiography}[{ }]{Chang Gao} (Member IEEE), received his Ph.D. degree with Distinction in Neuroscience from the Institute of Neuroinformatics, University of Zürich and ETH Zürich, Zürich, Switzerland, in March 2022.
+In August 2022, he joined the Delft University of Technology, The Netherlands as an Assistant Professor in the Department of Microelectronics.
+He received the 2022 Misha Mahowald Early Career Award in Neuromorphic Engineering, the 2022 Marie-Curie Postdoctoral Fellowship and the title of 2023 MIT Technology Review Innovators Under 35 in Europe.
+His current research interest is in digital edge machine learning hardware accelerator design and its applications in next-gen telecommunications, video/audio processing, healthcare and robots. \end{IEEEbiography} 0pt plus -1fil

+\begin{IEEEbiography}[{ }]{Qinyu Chen} (Member IEEE), received the B.S. degree in Communication Engineering from Shandong University, Jinan, China in 2016, and the Ph.D. degree in Microelectronics from Nanjing University, Nanjing, China, in 2021.
+She is now a postdoctoral researcher at the Institute of Neuroinformatics, University of Zürich and ETH Zürich, Zurich, Switzerland, and an incoming Assistant Professor with the Leiden University, Leiden, The Netherlands.
+Her current research interest includes the seamless neuromorphic artificial intelligence system at the edge, and its application in healthcare, AR/VR with a focus on event-based processing.
+In 2022, She received a Bridge Fellowship Grant from the Swiss National Science Foundation (SNSF) and Innosuisse. \end{IEEEbiography} 0pt plus -1fil

+\begin{IEEEbiography}[{ }]{Giovanni Brignone} (Graduate Student Member, IEEE) received the M.Sc. degree in computer engineering from the Politecnico di Torino, Italy, in 2021, where he is currently pursuing the Ph.D. degree with the Department of Electronics and Telecommunications under the supervision of Professor Luciano Lavagno.
+His research interests include high-level synthesis, digital hardware design, and HW/SW co-design. \end{IEEEbiography} 0pt plus -1fil

+\begin{IEEEbiography}[{ }]{Mario R. Casu} (Senior Member, IEEE) received the Ph.D. degree in electronics and communications engineering from Politecnico di Torino, Torino, Italy, in 2001.
+He is currently an Associate Professor with Politecnico di Torino.
+His research interests include systems-on-chip (SoC) with specialized accelerators, system-level design and design methodology for FPGAs and ASICs, and embedded machine learning.
+He is also interested in the design of circuits, systems, and platforms for industrial applications, such as biomedical, automotive, and food.
+His past work focused on the latency-insensitive design of SoC and networks-on-chip.
+He regularly serves on the Technical Program Committee for international conferences, such as DAC, ICCAD, and DATE. \end{IEEEbiography} 0pt plus -1fil

+\begin{IEEEbiography}[{ }]{Jason K. Eshraghian} (Member IEEE) received the B.Eng. (electrical and electronic), L.L.B., and Ph.D. degrees from The University of Western Australia, Perth, WA, Australia, in 2016 and 2019, respectively.
+From 2019 to 2022, he was a Post-Doctoral Research Fellow at the University of Michigan, Ann Arbor MI, USA.
+He is currently an Assistant Professor with the Department of Electrical and Computer Engineering, The University of California at Santa Cruz, Santa Cruz, CA, USA.
+His research interests include neuromorphic computing, resistive random access memory (RRAM) circuits, and spiking neural networks. \end{IEEEbiography} 0pt plus -1fil